epickrram/blog-images/drafts/2017_05/scheduler_visualisations.md

 Traditionally, I have recorded profiles and traces on remote servers, then pulled the data back to my workstation to filter, aggregate and plot.
 The scripts used to do this data munging tend to be one-shot affairs, and I've probably lost many useful utilities over the years.
-I am increasingly coming around to the idea of building the rendering into the server-side script, as it forces us to think about how we want to interpret the data, and also gives us the ability to deploy and serve such monitoring from a whole fleet of servers.
+I am increasingly coming around to the idea of building the rendering into the server-side script, as it forces me to think about how I want to interpret the data, and also gives the ability to deploy and serve such monitoring from a whole fleet of servers.

 Partly to address this, and partly because experimentation is fun, I've been working on some